-Emily Wright works as a project manager for adelphi in the field of climate, energy and international cooperation.
+Emily Wright works as a Consultant for adelphi in the field of climate, energy and international cooperation.
 Focuses of her research include the impacts of climate change and low-carbon transition on fragile, conflict-prone states, and migration and displacement in the context of environmental and climate change.
 She has also designed and planned a variety of different types of events to promote discussion and collaboration on climate action and sustainable development.

 In her work Emily Wright has contributed to a variety of comparative analyses and case studies on current climate and foreign policy issues.
 She is a co-author of a report on responding to migration, environmental and climate change via climate change adaptation policy for the German Environment Agency, as well as a report analysing the implications of deep decarbonisation processes for European foreign policy for the project “Foreign policy responses to climate change: addressing risks, seizing opportunities” on behalf of the German Federal Foreign Office.
 Alongside her research, Emily Wright has worked on a wide range of projects supporting stakeholder dialogue on sustainable development, climate action and the implementation of the Paris Agreement in German and international contexts.
 She has experience in designing and organising a variety of event formats including international conferences, study tours, delegation visits, workshops and webinars, and has worked with a range of clients including the German Federal Foreign Office, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, the Germen Environment Agency, the Federal Ministry for Education and Research, and the European External Action Service.